BigVig99/sabermine-test/README.md

 }
 ```

-and failure to do so will also return a 422 response.
+and failure to do so will also return a **422** response.

-If successful, the endpoint will return 200 response, alongside a JSON representation of the task you just created.
+If successful, the endpoint will return **200** response, with a JSON representation of the task you just created.
 In this case:

 ```bash
 {